Steps to Protect Yourself from Harmful Cell Phone Frequencies

 To link directly to the list click here

-The list is presented below followed by a discussion of related topics, but first, some introductory remarks.
+The list of steps to protect yourself is presented below followed by a discussion of related topics, but first, I present some introductory remarks.

 I should start off by saying there is no such thing as a "safe" cell phone.
 It is simply a matter of how much exposure are you willing, or able, to tolerate and how proactive you want to be in protecting yourself.